Your Guide to Moving to Seattle

 For the sports fan

 Seattle still mourns the loss of the NBA team SuperSonics, who ditched the city for Oklahoma (don’t even mention it).
-Fortunately, Seattle still has the WNBA team, the Seattle Storm.
-And with soccer teams like the Sounders FC and Reign FC, baseball teams like Seattle Mariners, and hockey teams like the Seattle Thunderbirds, you won’t be left hanging come game day.
+Fortunately, Seattle still has the beloved Seahawks, WNBA team, the Seattle Storm.
+And with soccer teams like the Sounders FC and Reign FC, the Seattle Mariners (baseball), and Seattle Thunderbirds (hockey), you won’t be left hanging come game day.

 For the culture-seeker

-If you’re looking for fun for the whole family, check out The Seattle Aquarium or the Woodland Park Zoo!
+If you’re looking for fun for the whole family, check out The Seattle Aquarium or one of two area zoos!

 For the foodie